 The strategy of comparing the performance of two different algorithms is as follows: we will agree at certain level of error $\epsilon^2 $ and then ask the question how many ``lattice sweeps'' $N$ do we need to achieve this.

-We already worked out a connection between $\epsilon ^2$ and $N$ (see (\ref{eq:10})), and it depends on only two parameters, i.e., $m_0$ and $\tau $.
+For the heatbath algorithm, we already worked out a connection between $\epsilon ^2$ and $N$ (see (\ref{eq:10})), and it depends on only two parameters, i.e., $m_0$ and $\tau $.
 It is time to put this equation to the test.
 We have generated a time series of $6,000,000$ magnetisations $m_k$, which we divide into subsequences of length $N$.
 For each subsequence, we calculate the average magnetisation

 where $\alpha $ numbers the subsequences from $1$ to $n_\alpha $, which fit into the series of $6,000,000$ magnetisations.
 The error for the magnetisation estimator (\ref{eq:7}) is then estimated by \be \epsilon ^2 (N) \; \approx \; \frac{1}{n_\alpha} \sum _{\alpha =1}^{n_\alpha} \left[ m^{(\alpha)} \right]^2 \; . \en Our numerical findings for $N=10 \ldots 1500$ appear in figure~\ref{fig:2}, left panel, as solid lines.
 We show results for $\beta = 0.3$, $\beta = 0.35$, $\beta = 0.44$.
 Each curve is fitted by the theoretical prediction (\ref{eq:10}) with respect to only two fit parameters: $m_0$ and $\tau $.
 The agreement is excellent.